cyberark/secrets-provider-for-k8s/README.md

 ## Using secrets-provider-for-k8s with Conjur Open Source

 Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
-Then we **strongly** recommend choosing the version of this project to use from the latest [Conjur Open Source suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
+Then we **strongly** recommend choosing the version of this project to use from the latest [Conjur OSS suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
 Conjur maintainers perform additional testing on the suite release versions to ensure compatibility.
 When possible, upgrade your Conjur version to match the